pabloariasal/zfm/README.md

 ```sh
 alias of='vim $(zfm select --files --multi)'
 ```
-Typing `of` will open selection menu with all your bookmarked files and directly open the selection in vim.
+Typing `of` will open a selection menu with all bookmarked files and directly open the selection in vim.

-The option `--multi1` allows you to select multiple entries (by using tab).
+The option `--multi1` allows you to select multiple entries.

 ### Edit Bookmarks

-You can edit your bookmarks with
+You can edit your bookmarks with:

 ```sh
 zfm edit